 Although linked to suicide, the act of traditional self harm isn’t necessarily intended to end someone’s life — though they may still have suicidal thoughts.
 Rather than a suicide attempt, adolescents hurt themselves as a means of confronting (or avoiding) painful emotions.

 As opposed to healthy coping mechanisms, kids inflict physical and emotional harm on themselves to temporarily free themselves of whatever negative feelings they’re experiencing.
 To a young person, this short-term relief may seem easier to deal with than opening up to a parent, loved one, or trusted adult.

 What is digital self harm?

 Digital self harm — sometimes called cyber self harm — is a relatively new term.
-With only so much research conducted on the topic to date, it’s understandable if you’re slow to wrap your mind around the idea.
 To explain, let’s take a closer look at what this type of self harming behavior is about.

 According to data collected from teens in 2019, 10% of surveyed middle and high school students engaged in some form of digital self harm in the past year, and 6% had done so in the past month.
 Ryan Meldrum, PHD — lead researcher of the study — warns readers against underestimating those figures.

 “Some people may look at a prevalence rate of 10% and feel as though this is a small percentage, but when you aggregate that up to a district, state, or national level, tens of thousands, if not hundreds of thousands, of K-12 students are likely engaging in digital self harm,” Meldrum told Verywell.
 “There is a need to better acknowledge this behavior so that steps can start to be taken to address it or, preferably, find ways to prevent its occurrence in the first place.”